How to Set Boundaries With Family (When It Feels Impossible)

 I want to be honest with you before we begin.

 This is one of the topics I write about from the middle of the work — not from the other side of it.
 Family boundaries are something I am still learning.
 Something I do not always get right.
-Something that still costs me more than most other things, and that I sometimes avoid because the cost feels too high in the moment.
+Something that still costs me more than most other things.

 I am telling you this because I think it matters.
-Because when we only hear from people who have already figured something out, it can feel like the struggle is personal — like you are behind, or weaker, or doing it wrong.
-And this particular struggle is not like that.
+When we only hear from people who have already figured something out, it can feel like the struggle is personal — like you are behind, or weaker, or doing it wrong.
+This particular struggle is not like that.
 Family boundaries are genuinely hard.
 For almost everyone.
 For a long time.

 I still have conversations where I say nothing when I should have said something.
-Where I accommodate when I should have held firm.
 Where I leave feeling smaller than I arrived.
 I am working on it — slowly, imperfectly, with more compassion for myself than I used to have.
 That is all any of us can do.

 Why Family Boundaries Are Different